simonmeggle/blog.robotmk.org/content/english/post/ihl-skimage-pr.md

 ## Thanks to ABRAXAS Informatik AG

-And again, a million thanks to <a href="https://abraxas.ch" target="_blank">ABRAXAS Informatik AG (CH)</a> for the excellent collaboration, your candour for Open Source Software and last but not least the financial resources, which made all this possible.
+And again, a million thanks to [ABRAXAS Informatik AG (CH)](https://abraxas.ch) for the excellent collaboration, your candour for Open Source Software and last but not least the financial resources, which made all this possible.